-Maitland Trail is a 29.8 mile trail located near Ashfield-Colborne-Wawanosh, ON.
+Maitland Trail is a 29.8 mile trail located near Ashfield-Colborne-Wawanosh, Ontario, Canada.
 The trail is primarily used for hiking, walking, camping, and snowshoeing and is accessible from April until November.

 Maitland Trails Association , Susanna Reid PHONE: 519-524-6976